 3. Leave the gear on neutral and handbrake released

 At some places, especially business centres and government premises, double parking seems to be the norm.
 To make way for the car you’ve blocked, make sure that your car can be pushed back or forth.

 Are you a master in the art of double parking?
 Or are you the lucky one who always gets the perfect spot?

-At CARPUT, we encourage drivers to be respectful to one another.
+At CARPUT, we encourage drivers to be respectful of one another.
 Double parking is not unique to Malaysia alone, so why not we Malaysians show the world that we can be ethical in the art of double parking.

-CARPUT is a mobile application for on demand roadside assist.
+CARPUT is a mobile application for on-demand roadside assist.
 Download the app to gain access to services like towing, car battery replacement, flat tyre assistance and emergency fuel delivery.